k-antoniou/Arduino-Panic-Attack-Detection-System/README.md

 ## 🖥️ Running the Simulation
 1. Ensure you have Proteus 8 installed.
 2. Open the provided .pdsprj file in Proteus.
-3. Load the .hex file in the arduino nano microcontroller.
+3. Load the .hex file in the Arduino nano microcontroller.
-4. Press run and the simulation take action.
+4. Press start and see the simulation running on your screen.

 ## 🗺️ Roadmad
+- [X] Proteus 8 simulation with Arduino Nano.
+- [ ] Proteus 8 simulation with ESP32.
+- [ ] Implementations using actual boards.
+- [ ] Mobile app for real-time data analysis and reports.

 ## 👥 Authors